 We all very much enjoyed our food at The Buccaneer Family Bar.
 Each of our meals from chicken wing and nacho starters to burgers and scampi mains was well cooked, and tasted delicious.
 The puddings too were yummy, although more of my chocolate fudge cake (my favourite dessert I might add!) was eaten by my girls than by me.

 The food was also reasonably prices plus Coral Island have an awesome offer where kids eat free all day, every day at every restaurant alongside a paying adult.

 Coral Island is Blackpool's largest free admission attraction.
 We visited during the Easter holidays so it was loud and busy, and as we spent hour after hour there you could see why!
 We had the most wonderful family day out at Coral Island Blackpool, and if you’re looking for things to do in Blackpool, I would highly recommend Coral Island as a top family day out.

-For more posts about top places to visit in the UK, our favourite holiday memories and more visit my Family Travels and Days Out page.
+For more posts about our family adventures, from UK staycations to days out for kids visit my Travel blog.
 If you have any questions about our visit to Coral Island in Blackpool feel free to ask in the comments section below.